When was the last time you walked hand in hand with your spouse, boyfriend or girlfriend?

 Ah, been a while isn’t it?

 To be sure, I have run more after the age of 40 than all the years before it – Naval Academy and military training included.
 Surely, there must be something wrong with that.
-What’s with this sudden resurgence after arcing down the middle-age hump?
+What’s with this sudden resurgence after racing across the middle-age hump?
 We are all pushing the envelope today more than we ever did before.

 Things are also becoming far too technical.
-You can’t be seen running without a pair of shoes that cost an arm and a leg; ironically to protect your leg.
-Aw, come on!
+You can’t be seen running without a pair of shoes that cost an arm and a leg (ironically to protect your leg).
+Aww, come on!
 Forgot those green-soled Bata canvas shoes in which you measured the cross-country track at Goa?
-Or ran the Sinhagad in NDA?
+Or ran Sinhagad in NDA?

 Earlier we used to invite a lot of people over, prime them up with CSD-issue booze, serve them Pulao and butter chicken and top it up with kheer or payasam.
 Today, you cannot escape researching dietary preferences, shopping for single-malts (even Chivas Regal and Glenlivet are passe) and planning sugar-free desserts.
 It’s not the after-party clean-up that gives you a headache.
 It’s the micromanagement of somebody’s low-carb, high protein diet or gluten-free obsessions that will wear you down.
 And hey, if Kokila from upscale Bandra tells you “no worries dear, my husband is cheating till Onam”, don’t conjure up vamps and damsels in distress.
 She only means that Parthasarathy is ‘cheating’ on his Ketogenic diet and is back to his ‘bad habits’ of rice, chappatis and dum aloo.
 Such a bother this party sharty has become.